shubha3/shubha3.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at [University of Pittsburgh](https://www.stat.pitt.edu/).
+I am a PhD student at [University of Pittsburgh](https://www.stat.pitt.edu/) being advised by [Prof. Zhao Ren](https://www.stat.pitt.edu/people/zhao-ren).
 I have completed my Masters degree in Statistics from  [Department of Mathematics & Statistics](https://iitk.ac.in/math/), Indian Institute of Technology Kanpur.
 My primary research interests include Robust Analysis, High-Dimensional Statistics, Causal Inference, Bayesian Analysis.
 I love working on exploring new interesting fields in which I have little experience in.

 I hail from Jalpaiguri, a town in West Bengal, where I spent the entire duration of my school life.
 I spent 3 years in Kolkata for my Bachelors degree and the final year of my Masters at Kanpur.
 I am fortunate enough to be advised by [Prof. Amit Mitra](https://home.iitk.ac.in/~amitra/), who guided me through my M.Sc.
 Research Project, introducing me to problems pertaining to robust and parsimonious signal processing models.